scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

     array([ 0, -1,  0, ..., -1, -1,  0])

-In this way it is possible to extract the DBSCAN clustering that would result for any given epsilon value, all from one run of hdbscan.
+In this way, it is possible to extract the DBSCAN clustering that would result for any given epsilon value, all from one run of hdbscan.